-Flowering Dogwood features showy clusters of white flowers with white bracts held atop the branches in mid spring.
-It has forest green deciduous foliage which emerges burgundy in spring.
-The pointy leaves turn an outstanding brick red in the fall.
+Jean's Appalachian Snow Flowering Dogwood features showy bracted creamy white flowers with white bracts held atop the branches in mid spring.
+It has dark green deciduous foliage.
+The pointy leaves turn an outstanding dark red in the fall.
 It produces red berries from early to late fall.
 The warty gray bark adds an interesting dimension to the landscape.